projectcalico/calico/getting-started/windows-calico/openshift/installation.md

 #### Install {{site.prodnameWindows}}

-1. Remote into the Windows node, open a Powershell window, and prepare the directory for Kubernetes files.
+1. On the Windows node, open a Powershell window, and prepare the directory for Kubernetes files.

    ```powershell
    mkdir c:\k